 The good news is that it is quite easy to do so, and since it is a pay-as-you-go service, one does not need to sign a mobile phone contract or get into a long-term commitment.

-The not-so-good news is that this is a smaller, niche carrier, and their services are not easy to find, and if your current phone is incompatible, you may have to rent or purchase a phone to be able to access the rates.
+The not-so-good news is that this is a smaller, niche carrier, and their services are not easy to find, and if your current phone is incompatible, you may have to rent or purchase a phone to access the rates.

 How to Use a Cell Phone in Germany